DapperLib/DapperAOT/docs/gettingstarted.md

     0 Error(s)
 ```

-That's.. underwhelming, but: a lot is going on under the covers.
+That's.. underwhelming, but: [a lot is going on behind the scenes](/generatedcode).
 The fact that you didn't need to change your code is intentional.
 Your data-access code is now
-working build build-time support, and should work with AOT deployment.
+working with build-time code generation, and should work with AOT deployment.

 ## SQL Analysis